-- A change of at least 10% in Revenue Vehicle Hours3 (RVH) per week by mode; - A change of at least 25% in RVH per week by route4; or - A change of at least 0.30% of the population covered by the entire network according to the base coverage standard established in the MBTA's Service Delivery Policy.5
+- A change of at least 10% in Revenue Vehicle Hours3 (RVH) per week by mode; - A change of at least 25% in RVH per week by route4; or - •• A change of at least 0.30% to base coverage5-of_the population covered by the entire network as defined by the according to the base coverage standard established in the MBTA's Service Delivery Policy.6-

 These criteria are selected as most likely to yield a meaningful result in light of the MBTA's system characteristics.
-A Major Service Change occurs when one or more of the above thresholds are met within a single service change proposal, or within a package of concurrently proposed changes to be considered in the aggregate.
+A Major Service Change occurs whether when one or more of the above thresholds are met within a single service change proposal and all, or within a package of concurrently proposed changes will be considered in the aggregate.